birgernass/react-native-ad-consent/README.md

 Uses the Google Mobile Ads Consent SDK to ask users for GDPR compliant ad consent.
 Supports iOS and Android.

 ## Getting started

+For React Native versions < 0.60 use version 1.+ of this library and checkout the corresponding README file.

 ```sh
 $ yarn add react-native-ad-consent
 ```